-With world-famous watersports and marine activities, Portugal attracts many visitors interested in seaside activities marine exploration, and adventure.
+The huge number of watersports activities in Portugal is one of the main reasons people come to visit.
 Surfing is very popular all along the coast.
 In some areas of the Atlantic coast, you can find some of the largest waves in the world.
 Kite surfing and wind surfing are also popular, as is kayaking, canoeing, and boating both on the coast and inland on the rivers.
 The Algarve region in the south is especially popular with kayakers who wish to explore the unique sea caves and cliffs, such as those at Benegil.
 Scuba diving and snorkeling is also popular in some areas along the southern coast, too.

-The Czech Republic has a few watersports activities for those that seek them out.
+While The Czech Republic is not known for its watersports and aquatic adventures, visitors can still find some fun seaside areas to explore.
 Kayaking, canoeing, and whitewater rafting are some of the fun watersports activities found around the country.
 Many of these tours can be booked from Prague or other cities, and will take you to the Sázava River or Elbe River.
 Swimming in the many lakes is also a fun pastime in the warm summer months.

-With world-famous outdoor activities, Portugal attracts many visitors interested in natural scenery, exploration, and adventure.
+The huge number of outdoor activities in Portugal is one of the main reasons people come to visit.
 With a mix of coastline and mountains, visitors will find a diverse array of options here.
 Hiking and camping in the natural parks is very popular because the mountains offer great views, river valleys, and unique ecosystems.
 Zip-lining and ropes courses are found throughout the country, and rock climbing or bouldering are commonplace, too.
 Horseback riding through the mountains or on the beach is also a fun activity, especially for couples.
 For those looking for something more relaxed, you can take a walk through the vineyards or a jeep tour around the mountain regions.

-The Czech Republic has some outdoor activities that attract visitors.
+The outdoor activities and attractions of The Czech Republic are worth exploring.
 Hiking, mountain biking, kayaking, horseback riding, hot air balloon rides, and camping are all possible in the beautiful countryside.
 As a smaller country, the outdoors are very accessible to the major cities.
 The national parks are also beautiful and full of unique landscapes.
 Bohemian Switzerland National Park near the border with Germany offers spectacular rock formations with natural arches.
 And all across the Czech Republic you can visit castles and chateaus that have wonderful gardens to peruse surrounding their historic walls and turrets.

 With many possiblities for a road trip, Portugal is a great place to take on the open road.
 With a long coastline and gorgeous mountain ranges, plenty of opportunities for road trips can be found here.
 Take a drive from Porto south along the coast to Lisbon, then keep heading south all the way to the Algarve.
 Or, just focus on one particular stretch of coastline such as the dramatic cliffs along the southern coastline, or the historic towns and castles on the Atlantic.
 Inland you'll find natural park areas, mountain ranges, small villages, vineyards and wineries, ancient ruins, adventure sports, and cozy cottages.

-As it has a large number of activities for kids, Portugal is a very family-friendly destination.
+Portugal is an amazing family-friendly country to visit.
 Just to get started, you'll have a combination of amazing beaches, historical cities, castles, national parks, mountains, and more.
 Family-friendly beach resorts in the Algarve offer more than just a beach vacation, as you can also explore the cliffs and sea caves as well as old fishing villages, and even take a dolphin watching cruise.
 Up the Atlantic coast are more beach towns such as Praia da Costa Nova, Figueira da Foz, or Peniche, all with rich cultural and outdoor experiences.
 Sintra has castles to explore and public gardens, and the big cities of Lisbon and Porto offer family friendly museums, amazing viewpoints, fun trams, tuk tuk tours, and yummy foods.
 The interior of the country is home to fun national park and wildlife areas with camping, hiking, and scenic viewpoints.
 You can also tour monasteries, uncover ancient ruins, and explore old castles that dot the landscape.
 Kids will love every bit of it.